-Based on the above, completion criteria have been developed for older woodland rehabilitation areas with a canopy of Sugar Gum and rehabilitated areas of Narrow-leaved Ironbark - Bull Oak - Grey Box open forest Table 16: Performance Targets for Older Woodland Areas and Rehabilitation Sites.
+Based on the above, completion criteria have been developed for older woodland rehabilitation areas with a canopy of Sugar Gum and rehabilitated areas of Narrow-leaved Ironbark - Bull Oak - Grey Box open forest (Table 16).

 As existing woodland rehabilitation areas have been designed and implemented applying old techniques that do not reflect the current best practice of utilising species of local provenance, performance criteria for these older rehabilitation areas has been developed by modifying condition benchmarks for Grey-Box-Slaty Box shrub-grass woodland on sandstone slopes of the upper Hunter and Sydney Basin, which is expected to have a similar vegetation structure, albeit different species composition, to the mature rehabilitated woodland community.